 In recent years, interest for minerals and hydrocarbon resources in the Arctic has increased significantly.
 Studies on geological resources in the North American and European Arctic, Greenland and Asia have many similar challenges, and researchers working in these regions would therefore benefit enormously from cooperation and knowledge sharing, which is the aim of this Thematic Network.
 Common for all regions in the Arctic is that exploitation of minerals and hydrocarbon resources impacts significantly environment as well as the culture and economy of the indigenous peoples living in the region.
 Students educated at the network’s programs will be working on the exploitation of the minerals and therefore it is important for them to learn to understand the importance of indigenous issues.

-- Workshops at partner’s universities
+- Arrange workshops at partner universities

-Exchange of students, researchers and teachers
+- Facilitate exchange of students, researchers and teachers

-Joint proposals for external research funding
+- Participate in joint proposals for external research funding

-Access to laboratory facilities
+- Offer access to laboratory facilities

 Current and Planned Activities